e271828e/Flight.jl/docs/notes/design/spec_rewrite_plan.md

 ## Phase 4 — Structural reorder

+*P4.1 and P4.2 applied 2026-08-15 (`7217b632`).
+Chapters were permuted*
+**8→10, 9→11, 10→12, 11→8, 12→9**, *subsection numbers preserved (old §8.6 =
+new §10.6), and the parts renumbered so that Authoring and build is Part II and Execution is Part III.
+This is the old→new map open decision 2 asks to be kept for archaeology; the one-shot scripts that applied it were deleted once spent. **Every § number in this plan is pre-swap — apply the map to read it.**
+In particular, P4.2's "§8–10 ↔ §11–12" below describes the move itself, not a
+citation to be updated.
+The corpus (spec plus the eight companions) and `tools/gloss_table.md` are fully swept.*

 **P4.1 The part swap.** Move Part III (Authoring and build) before Part II (Execution).
 Stopped-sim services *stay* after Execution: §14.5 defines boundary zero in terms of §8.6's boundary machinery, and the services'